AdamWhiteHat/CssDeDup/README.md

 All three features take two css documents as input.

-It parses them into two collections of css rules.
+It parses them into two collections of css rules. **NOTE: Once again, these are the CSS style rules defined at the document level. @media-nested rules do not participate in deduplication for version 1.0.**

 It then finds "matching" css rules and extracts any css rules it finds to be a match into a third CSS document.